zehrakorkusuz/zehrakorkusuz/README.md

 Here are some of the exciting projects I’ve been working on:

 - **[Test-Time Domain Adaptation](https://github.com/zehrakorkusuz/test_time_training_dl_domain_adaptation)**: Reimplementation of "MEMO: Test Time Robustness via Adaptation and Augmentation.
 Applied to the **ImageNet-A dataset** to handle domain shifts in image classification.
-- **[Multimodal RAG](https://github.com/zehrakorkusuz/MultimodalRAG)**: Designed a secure and CPU-efficient retrieval-augmented generation system for genetic research.
+- **[Multimodal RAG](https://github.com/zehrakorkusuz/PaperRAG)**: Designed a secure and CPU-efficient retrieval-augmented generation system for genetic research.
+The paper is set to be submitted as a preprint shortly.
 - **[DeepFake Detection](https://github.com/zehrakorkusuz/DeepFakeDetection)** A non-linear classifier using **CLIP features** and a non-linear classifier for detecting AI-generated multimedia.
 - **[Local Sequence Alignment](https://github.com/zehrakorkusuz/Local-Sequence-Alignment)**: Implemented the **Smith-Waterman Algorithm** for local sequence alignment in bioinformatics.
 - **[Metagenomic Analysis](https://github.com/zehrakorkusuz/Microbial_Genomics)**: Characterized the oral microbiome using **uSGB analysis**.